A Mighty Wind: Development

-"A Kiss at the End of the Rainbow", which was composed for the film by Michael McKean and wife Annette O'Toole, was nominated for an Academy Award for Best Original Song.
+"A Kiss at the End of the Rainbow", which was composed for the film by McKean and wife Annette O'Toole, was nominated for an Academy Award for Best Original Song.

-In the commentary for the DVD release, Christopher Guest and Eugene Levy noted that, in a scene cut from the finished movie, it is explained that Menschell cannot actually play the guitar.
+In the commentary for the DVD release, Guest and Levy noted that, in a scene cut from the finished movie, it is explained that Menschell cannot actually play the guitar.
 However, just before a performance of the original Main Street Singers, he stained his shirt front and covered it up by holding a guitar for the performance, something he continued to do for all subsequent performances.

 Soundtrack

 The official soundtrack, titled A Mighty Wind: The Album, was released on April 8, 2003, shortly before the film's premiere.
 It peaked at number 20 on the Billboard Top Soundtracks chart.

 Credits adapted from the album's liner notes and AllMusic.

+"Start Me Up" is not performed in the film, although The Folksmen appeared on several talk shows in 2003 and performed the song in order to promote A Mighty Wind.